kandolfp/ws22-ulg-python-git-docker/pages/cicd/index.md

 Let us use these notes as example to illustrate this process:

 1. The authors write some new material about e.g. CI/CD stuff.
 This might take some time until the pictures are ready, the text has the correct format and code blocks are tested and developed.
-1. In the next step the new section is _commited_ to the local repository.
+1. In the next step the new section is _committed_ to the local repository.
 This goes on for a couple of commits and separate for each author.
 1. After the author is happy with the local changes it pushes the commits to the _remote repository_.
 1. The repository living on [github](https://github.com/kandolfp/ws22-ulg-python-git-docker) uses [github workflows](https://docs.github.com/en/actions/using-workflows) to
    - Checkout the repository